cybercongress/cybercongress/blog/2019-03-04-ultimate-commands-guide_v2.md

 author: savetheales
 ---

-## If something wrong...
+## If something goes wrong...

-  First of all I would like to encourage you to use  `--help` feature if you want to get better experience of using cyberdcli.
-This is really easy way to find all necessary commands with options and flags.
+  First of all I would like to encourage you to use  the `--help` feature if you want to get a better experience of using cyberdcli.
+This is a really easy way to find all necessary commands with options and flags.

-  For example you can enter:
+  For example, you can enter:

   ```bash
   docker exec cyberd cyberdcli --help